AnsalAntony/LoremPicsum/README.md

 # LoremPicsum
--> MVVM design pattern used to create this app and Alamofire for caling the api and SwiftyJSON used to create models
+-> MVVM design pattern used to create this app
+-> Alamofire for featching the api
+-> SwiftyJSON used to create models